c-kick/easy-docker-container-updater/README.md

 ./container-update.js <container_name>
 ```

-### Why not just use Docker Compose or Watchtower?
+### Why not just use Docker Compose or even Portainer / Watchtower?

 By all means, if you use them; great!
 Then this script is not for you.
-Easy Docker Container Updater doesn't offer any new features or functionality that Docker Compose or Watchtower lack.
+Easy Docker Container Updater doesn't offer any new features or functionality that those management-tools lack.
 Instead, it’s designed specifically for users who find those tools overly complex or intimidating for their needs.

-While Docker Compose and Watchtower are robust tools for multi-container management and automated updates, they can be overwhelming or excessive for users who simply want a straightforward update solution.
+While Portainer and Watchtower are robust tools for multi-container management and automated updates, they can be overwhelming or excessive for users who simply want a straightforward update solution.
 Easy Docker Container Updater offers a lightweight, controlled approach to updating containers, without the steep learning curve of more advanced tools.

 This script is intentionally simplified: it centralizes all container configurations, makes updates manageable with a single command, and allows easy customization — especially for those already familiar with JavaScript.
 It’s a great fit for anyone who feels overwhelmed by more advanced tools but still wants a dependable, automated update solution for their Docker containers.